-1. Michael Craze was a British actor noted for his role of Ben Jackson, a companion of the Doctor, in the long-running BBC science fiction television series Doctor Who.
+1. Michael Craze was a British actor noted for his role as Ben Jackson, a companion of the Doctor, in the long-running BBC science fiction television series Doctor Who.

 2. He played the part from 1966 to 1967 alongside both William Hartnell and Patrick Troughton.